AkuiChan/Mta17337pcssMini/README.md

  - Chatroom name

 SERVER TODO:
- - Number of clients online (server)
+ - Number of clients online
        - Who's joined/left

 UNSPEC/BOTH TODO:
  - Who's online
- - Use string instead of char -mitch _Still open
+ - Use string instead of char (needs to be revised.)
  - Appearance of the chatroom

 Watch Videos -Niko & Kat & Bikki